 Can I print materials from the Internet to hand out to my students in class?

-If in doubt or if the site does prohibit, an alternative is to post a link to the content.
-Also, there are online resources licensed under Creative Commons, in which creators have permitted use of their resources with attribution, or developed as part of the Open Educational Resources.
-Check the website for restrictions.
+When in doubt or if the site does prohibit, an alternative is to post a link to the content.

 Can play podcasts in class?
 Does it make a difference if they are freely available on the web?